Home

 Ultimate Favorite Beef Recipe

-A Roast Beef Tenderloin is wonderful all by itself; no sauces are needed and you can "skip" any fancy rubs.
+A Roast Beef Tenderloin is wonderful all by itself; no sauces are needed and you can "skip" any "rubs."
 You only need a little olive oil and some Kosher salt and coarse black pepper.
-This is one of my all-time personal favorite beef items to serve on special occasions or - to make one.
+Add a few herbs if desired.

 So having said that, I will also suggest that you can consider serving a delicious Bearnaise Sauce or Bordelaise Sauce on the side as an additional treat for those who enjoy such enhancements.